Brisbane Bandits: 2012–13 season

-2013-14 season
+2013–14 season

-On 14 October 2013, Jay Klein was named General Manager and Shea Maple was named Assistant General Manager.
-The first game for the Bandits at Holloway field was held on 1 November 2013 against the Adelaide Bite.
+On 14 October 2013, Jay Klein was named general manager and Shea Maple was named assistant general manager.
+The first game for the Bandits at Holloway Field was held on 1 November 2013 against the Adelaide Bite.
 The Bite won the first game 6-10, however, the Bandits won the other three games of the opening series over the following two days 3–2, 4–0, and 4–3 to win their first series at the new home ground.
 The Bandits finished the season in last place with a record of 18 wins and 28 losses.

-2014-15 season
+2014–15 season

 Dave Nilsson was announced as Brisbane Bandits Head Coach for the 2014–15 season.
-In his second match in charge the Bandits suffered a 23-3 mauling by Adelaide, which he said was one of his heaviest losses as a player or coach.
+In his second match in charge, the Bandits suffered a 23-3 mauling by Adelaide, which he said was one of his heaviest losses as a player or coach.
 The Bandits would recover to split the opening series with Adelaide and leading into January 2015 were a chance to make the playoffs with a 17–15 win–loss record.
-Unfortunately the Bandits would win only four of their next 14 matches to fall to a 21–25 win–loss record and miss the playoffs.
+However, the Bandits would win only four of their next 14 matches to fall to a 21–25 win–loss record and miss the playoffs.

-2015-16 season
+2015–16 season

-Brisbane retained Head Coach Dave Nilsson for the 2015–16 season and recruited Pitching and Third Base Coach Jim Bennett and Assistant and First Base Coach Michael Johns.
+Brisbane retained head coach Dave Nilsson for the 2015–16 season and recruited Pitching and Third Base Coach Jim Bennett and Assistant and First Base Coach Michael Johns.
 Brisbane Bandits finished the regular season with a record of 37 wins and 19 losses and earned the right to host the Championship series at AFA Stadium at Holloway Field.

 In Game 1 of the Championship series against the Adelaide Bite, the Brisbane Bandits prevailed 7–4.
-In front of 2,242 fans, Bralin Jackson opened the scoring with a homer off Bite starting pitcher Josh Tols in the bottom of the 1st innings.
-Donald Lutz, Mitch Nilsson and TJ Bennett combined to drive in the four runs at the bottom of the 3rd innings and the Bandits retained the advantage to win Game 1.
+In front of 2,242 fans, Bralin Jackson opened the scoring with a homer off Bite starting pitcher Josh Tols in the bottom of the 1st inning.
+Donald Lutz, Mitch Nilsson and TJ Bennett combined to drive in the four runs at the bottom of the 3rd inning and the Bandits retained the advantage to win Game 1.
 On a wet Saturday night for Game 2, Brisbane ran out 7-1 winners in front of 2,417 fans to claim the Claxton Shield for the first time.
-Starting pitcher Travis Blackley struck out Adelaide's Stefan Welch on a full count with runners on second and third base when the game was still scoreless in the third innings.
-Donald Lutz scored a three-run homer with two outs in the bottom of the 3rd innings to start the Brisbane offense.
+Starting pitcher Travis Blackley struck out Adelaide's Stefan Welch on a full count with runners on second and third base when the game was still scoreless in the third inning.
+Donald Lutz hit a three-run homer with two outs in the bottom of the 3rd inning to start the Brisbane offense.
 It all ended with an out from closer Ryan Searle, caught by outfielder Justin Williams, after Searle's 17 saves in the regular season.